 Step Afrika!
 Reads is a program designed to encourage young children of all cultural and economic backgrounds to be active.
 It emphasizes the importance of parents to reading to their children on a daily basis.
-The 35-minute program is structured for two to five year-olds and combines reading, exercise and creative movement.
+The 35-minute program is structured for PreK-2nd grade students and combines reading, exercise and creative movement.

 A highly interactive 45-minute performance for K-12 students that highlights the rhythm, physicality and history of stepping, and culminates in a group activity to get students on their feet.

 The program introduces the ties between stepping, college life and academic achievement.
 It introduces the concepts of teamwork, discipline and commitment.
 Performers incorporate world traditions, demonstrated through the lively South African gumboot dance.
 Students enjoy learning basic step choreography and discover how dance brings people and cultures together.
 Check out our Stepping with Step Afrika! program guide.

 A 7 to 9 week residency program (in school or after school) for 5-12 grade students.
 The curriculum covers stepping, its history, tradition and meaning, preparation for college life and simple health and fitness.
 Participating students receive an age-appropriate activity journal that will supplement these in-class discussions:

 Students learn the core values of stepping: teamwork, commitment and discipline as a part of their own “step team” by working together to create choreography and seeing how every member of the team adds value to their performance.
 Students also gain self-confidence through creating their own steps and performing at a culminating performance for family and friends.